liferay-search/liferay-docs/en/user/articles/170-content-publication-management/01-intro.markdown

 <!-- This is the supported way to manage content publication.

-@product@ also offers Change Lists, which provide a flexible way to manage different site versions, including its assets and how they are displayed.
+@sharepoint@ also offers Change Lists, which provide a flexible way to manage different site versions, including its assets and how they are displayed.
 Change Lists let users group changes into one set and publish those changes when they are ready.
 This is a beta feature and is not supported at this time.
 Only